DariusTorabian/lyrics-classifier/README.md

 ![Lyrics Scraper](/images/lyrics_scraper.gif)

 4. Run [model_creater.py](https://github.com/dariustorabian/lyrics-classifier/blob/master/src/model_creater.py) in the command line.
-You will be asked to input the `.json` files containing the songtexts that were scraped in the previous step and corresponding artist names.
+You will be asked to input the `.json` files containing the song texts that were scraped in the previous step and corresponding artist names.
 Then the Multinominal Naive Bayes model will be created and saved locally.

 ![Model Creater](/images/model_creater.gif)

 5. Run [lyrics_classifier.py](https://github.com/dariustorabian/lyrics-classifier/blob/master/src/lyrics_model.py) in the command line.
 It will automatically load the model created in the previous step.
-You will be askedd to input a string of text and get predictions on which artist of the ones in your model most likely sung that line.
+You will be asked to input a string of text and get predictions on which artist of the ones in your model most likely sung that line.
 Feel free to use my `model.p` which is trained on `The Kooks, Mumford & Sons and Eminem`.

 ![Model Creater](/images/lyrics_classifier.gif)